 Why?
 Well, running longer does teach your body to burn fat, rather than carbohydrate as fuel.

 This training tactic was the #1 reason I dropped so much time off my marathon.
 I went from a 2.40.02 personal best to my current best of 2.19.35 in a matter of months.

-Now, don’t misunderstand this, what I was doing wrong prior to that sub 2.20 effort, was not doing long runs at a harder pace for many years.
+What was I doing wrong prior to running that sub-2:20 marathon?
+I was not doing long runs at a fast enough pace.

 Why do I need to learn to run slow, I already know how to run slow…I want to learn to run fast – Emil Zatopek

 I would do the usual track workouts (a must for a fast marathon time too), but spending my weekends running long slow miles.
 It was great for fitness, but it didn't get me any closer to running a fast marathon time.

 It was making me strong for running the first 10 miles relatively strong, but the last 16 miles I was struggling burning all my carbohydrate stores up and not using my body's carbohydrate to fat fuel capability to its' maximum.

-Running long runs every weekend slow will build fitness and teach your body to burn fat, but to maintain a fast pace for 26.2 miles, you are going to have to recruit more muscle fibers so that when you need them most (when you are fatigued), they will be there for you when it counts.
+Running long runs every weekend slow will build fitness and teach your body to burn fat.
+That being said, to maintain a fast pace for 26.2 miles you have to focus on running faster for longer periods of time.

 I have always believed that long slow distance, produces long slow runner – Sebastian Coe, Olympic Gold Medalist -800m/1500m

 So, the key to running a fast marathon means you have to teach your body to burn fat as its primary fuel source and conserve your carbohydrate stores.

 Sports science statistics state that we only have approximately 1800 calories of carbohydrate stored within our body.
 When do runners usually hit the so-called ‘wall'?

-You are burning around 100-110 calories for every mile you run during the marathon, calculate that it brings you to about mile 18 in the marathon.
+You are burning around 100-110 calories for every mile you run during the marathon.
+Is it no wonder most runners experience “the wall” at or around mile 18?